-Waterford is a decidedly white-collar town, with fully 85.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Waterford is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Waterford who work in office and administrative support (12.18%), management occupations (11.35%), and sales jobs (9.66%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waterford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Waterford is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Waterford who work in office and administrative support (11.80%), management occupations (11.16%), and teaching (8.88%).

 One of the nice things about Waterford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.